September 5, 2024

 Let’s compare two different sentences coming from your end and ask ourselves which one you would be more likely to see value in.

-The first sentence seems dull and as if you couldn’t care less about anyone involved.
-The second one, on the other hand, has four different personal details (the gatekeeper’s name, your name, your company name, and the prospect’s name), and sounds like it’s coming from an actual sales person as opposed to a sales robot.
+The first sentence seems dull as if you couldn’t care less about anyone involved.
+The second one, on the other hand, has four different personal details (the gatekeeper’s name, your name, your company name, and the prospect’s name), and it sounds like it’s coming from an actual salesperson as opposed to a sales robot.

-The gatekeeper might ask you what this conversation you are trying to have with the decision-maker is regarding, and you’ll need to have an answer prepared that is not a sales pitch.
+The gatekeeper might ask you what this conversation you are trying to have with the decision-maker is about, and you’ll need to prepare an answer that is not a sales pitch.
 Don’t lie, but don’t sell either.

 Mention any previous interactions you’ve had with the prospect and briefly touch on the pain point you are trying to help them resolve.
 Forget the features of your solution and make it all about them.